-Hermes’ mother was Maia, who was one of the seven daughters of Atlas and Zeus.
+Hermes’ mother was Maia, who was one of the seven daughters of Atlas.
 Hermes’ name was derived from the Greek word ‘Herma,’ which refers to heaps of stones.
 Hermes was also actively associated with being the Greek god of fertility.

 But despite that, he never married and was involved in only a few love affairs compared to other gods.
 Hermes was often depicted as a young, handsome, and athletic man.
 At times he was also depicted as a bearded older man wearing winged boots and carrying the herald wand.

 Listed below are the most important symbols of the Greek god Hermes: